Dambulla Cave Temple

 Cave No. 2: The Maharaja Viharaya ( Temple of Great King’s)

-This is the largest cave of the Dambulla temple complex which is 125 ft long, 75 ft wide, and has a max height of 21 ft at the entrance doors.
-The name of the cave derives from the statues of 2 kings placed in the cave belongs to King Walagamba and King Nishshankamalla.
-Some of the Buddha & other statues in this cave are made out of wood which is unique to this cave.
+This is the largest cave of the Dambulla temple complex which is 125 ft long, 75 ft wide.
+Also, has a max height of 21 ft at the entrance doors.
+The name of the cave derives from the statues of 2 kings positioned in the temple.
+Not to mention, these belong to King Walagamba and King Nishshankamalla.
+Identically to those, some of the Buddha & other statues in this cave are made out of wood which is unique to this cave.

-This cave is the most attractive out of others due to its large appearance, hundreds of Buddha and other statues, and the color vibrations used by the artists on statues and murals.
+This cave is the most attractive out of others due to its large appearance.
+Moreover, hundreds of Buddha and other statues, and the color vibrations used by the artists on statues and murals.
 The center of attraction is the Stupa placed in the middle surrounding 11 seated Buddha statues with different postures.
-However, according to the critics, the prime artwork of the cave is the real-life dimension standing Buddha with the hood of Makara Thorana( Dragon arch).
-This believed to be one of King Nishshankamalla’s gilded statues where gold stripes and spots can be seen even today.
-The statues of many gods including god Saman, Naatha, Maithree, and Upulvan are also placed paving their honors to Lord Buddha.
+However, according to the critics, the prime artwork of the cave is the real-life dimension standing Buddha.
+Additionally, with the hood of Makara Thorana( Dragon arch), this prime work believed to be one of King Nishshankamalla’s.
+Even gold stripes and spots can be seen even today.
+The statues of God Saman, Naatha, Maithree, and Upulvan can be seen placed to paving their honors to Lord Buddha.

-According to the art critics, this softly glared holy temple has a serenity of its own and an amazing charm where no other temple in the world has to offer.
+According to the art critics, this softly glared holy temple has a serenity of its own and an amazing charm.
+Which no other temple in the world has to offer.
 Thousands of murals describing the life of Lord Buddha and the history of Buddhism seem to be endless on the rock ceiling.
 The uneven rock surfaces are subtlety filled with traditional artwork and colors.
-In the middle, a water bowl is placed to collect a drip line of water created by a rock ceiling crack.
-The water is believed to be from a natural pond on the top surface of the rock, which is located more than 30 feet above the cave complex.
+Centering the cave, a water bowl is placed to collect a drip line of water created by a rock crack.
+Of course, the dripping water is believed to be from a natural pond on the top surface of the rock.